What Is The Penalty For Late Payment Of VAT In 2025?

 What Is The VAT Payment Deadline?

 If you have a VAT payment due, it should be paid immediately after the PRN is issued when you submit the relevant return.
-VAT returns must be submitted by the last business day in the month after the period for which it is relevant.
-In other words, if your SARS VAT 201 return covers the January/February period of that year, it must be submitted by the last business day in March.
+VAT returns must be submitted by the last business day in the month after the period for which they are relevant.
+In other words, if your SARS VAT 201 return covers that year’s January/February period, it must be submitted by the last business day in March.
 The payment is expected by this date as well.
 If you file manually instead of through eFiling, you only have until the 25th of the month or the business day before it if it falls on a weekend or public holiday.

-Ideally, you should pay your VAT payments when you submit the relevant return.
-If, however, your account has become backdated, settling the amounts due (including interest and penalties) will bring you back to tax compliance.
+Ideally, you should pay your VAT when submitting the relevant return.
+If your account has become backdated, settling the amounts due (including interest and penalties) will bring you back to tax compliance.

 - ADVERTISEMENT -